avaldivi/adrianna.dev/src/pages/articles/2017-18-08---The-Birth-of-Movable-Type/index.md

 ---
-title: "What Public Speaking Can Do For You"
+title: "What Public Speaking can do for you"
 date: "2019-07-01T22:12:03.284Z"
 layout: post
 draft: false
-path: "/posts/the-birth-of-movable-type/"
+path: "/posts/what-public-speaking-can-do-for-you/"
 category: "Public Speaking"
 tags:
   - "Public Speaking"